self-approval

 • PRIVATE_KEY: the contents of the private key you downloaded after creating the app.

-Set the Webhook URL of your GitHub App to your domain or ip:port.
+5. Set the Webhook URL of your GitHub App in the app settings page to the WEBHOOK_URL you configured in the .env file.

 Update the app